 - HR firm Kenexa concluded a big gap exists between what human resources professionals think they know about their workforce and what employees actually believe.
 Issues include employee engagement, loyalty and retention.

 - A global strategic-consulting firm, The Hackett Group, said HR departments aren’t providing their companies enough support for employees, talent recruitment, learning and development, and succession planning.

-All of this results in a talent crisis and alarming conclusions to say the least.
+Along with the nation’s historically low unemployment rate and competition to fill jobs, all of this helps to result in a talent crisis and alarming conclusions to say the least.

 However, HR professionals are never 100 percent at fault.
 Nearly every company complains about recruiting and the lack of skills among workers.

 Senior bosses can share in the blame, too.

 Many bosses need to do a better job of sharing their visions to increase profits as well as their expectations for HR professionals.

 Either way – to silence critics and to garner praise for helping their companies to profits –it’s in the best interest of HR professionals to use the right strategies and metrics.